Cutting with Wasatch SoftRIPGet started on setting up your system by reviewing Print and Cut Workflows.

 Illustration C5: Cutting vinyl letters

-This feature can be used together with Process Cutting Paths as well as the Tracer to produce weeder boxes.
-It is also useful for producing work such as the photographic package job shown in Illustration C7.
+This feature can be used together with Process Cutting Paths as well as the Trace feature, to produce weeder boxes.
+It is also useful for producing work such as a photographic package job shown in Illustration C6.

-For instructions on how to prepare your cut path in SoftRIP using the Wasatch Tracer, review the Cutting with Wasatch Tracer section of online help.
+For instructions on how to prepare your cut path using the Wasatch Trace feature, review the Cutting with Wasatch Tracer section of online help.